Energy-dependent flavour ratios in neutrino telescopes from charm: Introduction

 However, it may be the case that neutrino fluxes originating from fundamentally different interactions---and thus with different spectral shapes and different initial flavour compositions---dominate at different energy ranges.
 If two or more competing fluxes indeed have different overall shapes and initial flavour compositions between 10 TeV and 10 PeV, the transition from one flux to another will induce an energy dependence in the flavour compositions seen at IceCube.
 An analysis of flavour composition assuming an unchanged flux over the entire range of energy will have missed this transition.

 In this work we explore the impact of such a possibility.
 As an example, we consider the case of diffuse neutrino fluxes from slow-jet supernova (SJS) sources, where under the right conditions, neutrino fluxes from pion and kaon decays, i.e.,\ with an initial relative composition of $\nue + \anue : \numu + \anumu : \nutau + \anutau = \onethird :\twothird :0$, dominate up to energies of about 100 TeV, giving way to neutrinos from decays of heavier charmed mesons, the latter produced with the flavour composition $\onehalf :\onehalf :0$.
-We also consider the case of magnetar-driven supernovae where a similar transition takes place at much higher energies $\sim 10^{10}$ GeV, with potential consequences for flavour composition studies at \Gen\ in the future.
+We consider the case of magnetar-driven supernovae where a similar transition takes place at much higher energies $\sim 10^{10}$ GeV, with potential consequences for flavour composition studies at \Gen\ in the future.
+We also evaluate an example in which the ultrahigh-energy neutrino flux comes from a mix of $\pi/K$ and charm decays to neutrinos in sources.

-We note that energy-dependent flavour composition transitions may also be caused by exotic Beyond Standard Model (BSM) physics effects such as neutrino decay or Lorentz invariance violation acting during neutrino propagation (see Refs.~\cite{Ohlsson:2012kf} and \cite{Ahlers:2018mkf} for recent reviews and references therein).
+We note that energy-dependent flavour composition transitions may also be caused by exotic Beyond Standard Model (BSM) physics effects such as neutrino decay or Lorentz invariance violation acting during neutrino propagation (see Refs.~\cite{Ohlsson:2012kf} and~\cite{Ahlers:2018mkf} for recent reviews and references therein).
 Some of these BSM effects may end up enforcing flavour ratio transitions similar, at least qualitatively, to those coming from the dominance of charm decay initiated neutrino fluxes at higher energies (as discussed in this work).
 This would make it difficult to disentangle the different underlying mechanisms.
 However, a full analysis involving such BSM effects is beyond the scope of this work.

 The next section describes the two astrophysical sources of fluxes of neutrinos from charm.
-Section \ref{sec:nuosc} reviews the effect of neutrino oscillations on flavour compositions at Earth, given source flavour ratios, as a function of energy.
-Our analysis of event-rate ratios based on event morphologies from different neutrino flavour induced events in IceCube is described in Section \ref{sec:ic}.
-Our summary and conclusions appear in Section \ref{sec:conclu}.
+Section~\ref{sec:nuosc} reviews the effect of neutrino oscillations on flavour compositions at Earth, given source flavour ratios, as a function of energy.
+Our analysis of event-rate ratios based on event morphologies from different neutrino flavour induced events in IceCube is described in Section~\ref{sec:ic}.
+Our summary and conclusions appear in Section~\ref{sec:conclu}.